DBecker7/bootstrap/README.md

-# bootstrap
+# The Bootstrap Method

-Repo for a teaching talk on the bootstrap method
+Teaching materials for the bootstrap method.